Are You Supposed to Be Here?: Officer Harasses Black Cyclists During MLK Day Parade

-Now a little less sure of himself, the officer kept looking back and forth between me (the non-African-American) and the Rydaz, as if he wasn’t sure he could take their word for it and I might be the one to provide the real story of what was going on.
+Now a little less sure of himself, the officer kept looking back and forth between me (the non-African American) and the Real Rydaz, as if he wasn't sure he could take their word for it and I might be the one to provide the truth about what was going on.

 He then back-pedaled a bit, saying that they had had a problem with helmetless kids crashing the parade with another bike group up ahead (more on that below) and people trying to get photos, and everything being a mess.
-Then, he pointed to a youth on a three-wheeled bike (below) and demanded to know where his helmet was, saying it was illegal for kids under the age of 18 to be without helmets.
+Then he pointed to a youth on a three-wheeled bike (Holloway's son, below) and demanded to know where his helmet was, saying it was illegal for kids under the age of 18 to be without helmets.

 The safety argument made no sense, in other words.
-The LAPD — who were out in much higher numbers than I recall seeing at past events yesterday — were certainly not telling the numerous dignitaries sitting on the back seats of their convertibles to sit properly and put their seat belts on or the members of the many groups riding in flatbed trucks that they shouldn’t be standing up like that.
+The LAPD -- who were out in much higher numbers than seen at past events yesterday -- were certainly not telling the numerous dignitaries sitting on the back seats of their convertibles to sit properly and put their seat belts on or the members of the many groups riding in flatbed trucks that they shouldn't be standing up like that.

-But they did seem to see bicyclists as a problem and were disinclined to believe they had a right to be there.
+But they did seem to see bicyclists as potential disruptors, and were disinclined to believe they had a right to be there.

 The officer finally backed down and let the group continue, mumbling something about safety and that he had just had to check to be sure everything was above board.

-“You just got profiled in your own parade!”
-I said to Holloway.
+"You just got profiled in your own parade!"
+I said to Holloway, shaking my head.

-And the Real Rydaz weren’t the only ones.
+The Real Rydaz weren't the only ones they harassed.

-The owner of Bill’s Bike Shop — a long-standing community asset on Jefferson Ave. — was harassed by an officer as he tried to catch up with the Black Kids on Bikes (BKoB) after he and I patched up his flat tire together.
+Aaron Flournoy, the owner of Bill's Bike Shop -- a long-standing community asset on Jefferson Avenue, was harassed by an officer as he tried to catch up with Black Kids on Bikes (BKoB) after he and I patched up his flat tire together.